Student Code of Conduct 4.402

 College Official includes any person employed by the College, performing assigned administrative or professional duties.

-College Community includes any person who is a student, faculty member, College official or any other person employed by the College.
+College Community includes any person who is a student, faculty member, College official, visitor or any other person employed by the College or on College premises.
 A person's status in a particular situation shall be determined by the Vice President for Teaching, Learning, and Student Development.

-Organization means any number of persons who have complied with the formal requirements for recognition.
+Organization means any number of persons who have complied with the formal requirements for recognition, through the Office of Student Life.

 Student Obligations to the College